Miami vs. Purdue odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 After 10,000 simulations of Miami vs. Purdue, SportsLine's model is going Over on the total (147.5 points).
 The Over has hit in each of the last two Miami games, and in seven of the past 10 Purdue games.
 Miami is 7-3 against the spread in its last 10 games.
 Purdue, meanwhile, is 4-6 ATS in its last 10.

 The model projects the Hurricanes to have four players score 12.1 points or more, including Malik Reneau, who is projected to score 19.2 points.
 The Boilermakers are projected to have four players score 12.6 points or more, led by Trey Kaufman-Renn, who is projected to score 16.8 points.
-The model is projecting 158 combined points.
+The model is projecting 158 combined points as the Over hits in 78% of simulations.
 You can get the spread pick at SportsLine.

 How to make Purdue vs. Miami picks